Matt90hz/ObjectsMessenger/README.md

 }
 ```

 Refactor `UsersViewModel` and `EditUserViewModel` to send and receive the message as appropriate.
-What follows is just an example of how the cumunication process might be arranged.
+What follows is just an example of how the communication process might be arranged.
 ```csharp
 public sealed class UsersViewModel
 {